Abu Garcia Black Max Review

 Considerations for a Top Quality Fishing Reel

-This is a representation of the amount of tension in the spool.
+The drag system is a representation of the amount of tension in the spool.
 It is what applies pressure to the hooked fish and lets out the line during the struggle.

 A smooth, high-quality drag will absorb the shock of surging fish without snapping your line or losing the fish, allowing you time to adjust and start reeling it in.
 The line should pull out steadily without hesitation regardless of the tension settings of the drag.

 Spinning reels have front drag systems and rear drag systems.
 The difference between these two is where the drag controls are located.

 - Rear drags are easy to access, especially against struggling fish, but they struggle against larger, more aggressive fish.